New Bourbon, Missouri: History

 The village of Nouvelle Bourbon was established in 1793 by order of Baron Carondelet, Governor of the colony of Upper Louisiana "to put the new settlement under the special protection of the august sovereign who governs Spain, and also that the descendants of the new colonists may imitate the fidelity and firmness of their of their fathers toward their king."
 The sovereign who reigned over Spain, and thus Upper Louisiana, in 1793 was Charles IV, House of Bourbon.

 The purpose of the settlement was to establish a number of French royalist families who had settled at Gallipolis in southeastern Ohio, but had become dissatisfied there.
-Pierre de Hault de Lassus de Luzière, belonging to a rich landed aristocracy in Hainault in Flanders, was appointed the first civil and military commandant when he arrived there in August, 1793.
+Pierre de Hault de Lassus de Luzière (grandfather of Ceran St. Vrain), belonging to a rich landed aristocracy in Hainault in Flanders, was appointed the first civil and military commandant when he arrived there in August, 1793.
 The village was originally known as the "Village des Petites Cotes" (French: village of little hills or slopes), because of the bluffs rolled back from the river rather than rising abruptly from it.
 Later the English form of Nouvelle Bourbon, New Bourbon, was used.

 New Bourbon also became home to French nobility who had fled France following the French Revolution.
 Among the distinguished residents was Jean Rene Guiho, lord of Klegand, a native of Nantes, Brittany.
 He was invited by Chevalier de Luzière to take up his residence in the village, and was given a grant of 500 arpents on the Saline river.

 The colony of Upper Louisiana on the west bank of the Mississippi River was divided into two districts: the Ste.
 Genevieve District and New Bourbon District, with each headed by its own commandant.
 The village of New Bourbon served as the seat of the New Bourbon District.

 In 1793 François Vallé erected a mill on the creek now called Dodge’s Creek.

 Today little remains of the community that once played such an important role in the French colony of Upper Louisiana.